MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 Additionally, producers who want to describe a physical ticket as a fare media can use `fare_media_type=1`.

-The Massachusetts Bay Transportation Authority (MBTA) allows users to pay for trips and passes using a physical paper ticket called CharlieTicket.
+The <a href="https://www.mbta.com" target="_blank">Massachusetts Bay Transportation Authority (MBTA)</a> allows users to pay for trips and passes using a physical paper ticket called CharlieTicket.
 To reflect this, there is a `charlieticket` fare media in MBTA’s feed with a `fare_media_type=1`.

 [**fare_media.txt**](../../reference/#fare_mediatxt)